Fairmont Preparatory Academy

-Fairmont Preparatory Academy is a private high school located in Anaheim, California.
+Fairmont Preparatory Academy is a private college preparatory high school located in Anaheim, California.
 It is one of the campuses of the Fairmont Private Schools system.
 It has been an IB World School since August 1995.

 Awards and recognition

 For the 1990-91 school year, Fairmont Private Junior High School was recognized with the Blue Ribbon Award from the United States Department of Education, the highest honor that an American school can achieve.
 School officials were presented with a Blue Ribbon School of Excellence award at a White House event held on March 25, 1991, at a ceremony hosted by President of the United States George H. W. Bush and United States Secretary of Education Lamar Alexander.

 In 2008, the College Board recognized Fairmont Preparatory Academy as having one of the strongest Advanced Placement calculus programs in California.

 History

 Fairmont Middle and High School (later renamed Fairmont Preparatory Academy) opened for the 1993-1994 school year on the site of the Stanton estate, which includes a hacienda-style house built in 1929 by Col. Philip A. Stanton.
-The Phillip Ackley Stanton House building was entered in the National Register of Historic Places on November 21, 1980.
+The Phillip Ackley Stanton House building was entered into the National Register of Historic Places on November 21, 1980.